Home

 Choose wisely

-Liam McGurk, owner of Cape Town Solar, one of the oldest rooftop solar installers in Cape Town, until a few years ago, says only a limited number of suppliers sold the specialised equipment necessary for a solar installation, but the booming demand brought about by loadshedding has flooded the market, bringing down the price of solar panels and inverters and spreading availability to just about every large supplier of electrical equipment in Cape Town.
+Liam McGurk, owner of Cape Town Solar, says only a limited number of suppliers sold the specialised equipment necessary for a solar installation until a few years ago.
+But the booming demand brought about by loadshedding has flooded the market, bringing down the price of solar panels and inverters and spreading availability to just about every large supplier of electrical equipment in Cape Town.

 Cape Town Solar team installs solar panels in the rain.
 Photo: SolarCPT